Al-Haqbani/z/README.md

 ```

 This implementation provides a basic framework.
 Each searcher can be extended or improved by customizing the logic in the `core/` directory.
 Support for **GitLab** and **SwaggerHub** has been added to broaden coverage across more platforms.

+### Recon Module

+Select "Recon Scan" from the menu to gather URLs mentioning your target on popular third-party platforms.
+The module queries the Wayback Machine for historical hits on domains like Slack and Google Docs, then verifies each link concurrently to record its current HTTP status.
+Recon results appear alongside other findings and can be filtered by status code in the web UI.
+You can customize the domains checked by editing `data/recon_services.json`.

 ---